 Statutes provide for the development of Voluntary Employee Benefit Accounts (VEBA) that allow for employees to deposit, at retirement, the funds received for the remuneration of unused sick leave into an account from which medical expenses may be paid (See RCW 28B.50.553; RCW 41.04.340; WAC 131-16-067; WAC 131-16-068 and WAC 357-31-375).

 State law identifies the recognized legal holidays.
 Only one, the personal holiday, is required by law to be a paid holiday.
 The appropriate personnel authority — district boards of trustees for exempt employees and the Washington Personnel Resources Board for community college classified employees — may designate which of the other holidays will be paid holidays.

-The ten designated legal holidays are New Year's Day, Martin Luther King's birthday, Presidents Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Veterans Day, Thanksgiving Day, the day immediately following Thanksgiving Day, and Christmas Day.
-The eleventh, or personal holiday, may be selected by individual eligible employees consistent with college district procedures and/or collective bargaining agreement.
+The 11 designated legal holidays are New Year's Day, Martin Luther King's birthday, Presidents Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Veterans Day, Thanksgiving Day, the day immediately following Thanksgiving Day, and Christmas Day.
+The 12th, or personal holiday, may be selected by individual eligible employees consistent with college district procedures and/or collective bargaining agreement.
 Classified employees are entitled to receive all eleven holidays with pay.